note/scala-to-haskell-cheatsheet/README.md

                    }
 ```

-If you need your datatype to be visible outside of the file it's defined in then remember to export it:
+If you need your datatype to be visible outside of the file, in which it's defined, then remember to export it:

 ```
 module YourModule ( Point(Point) )